 “Is My Idea Patentable?”

-One of the most common questions I get is “how much does a patent cost?” our response for this question that we can I can give you right off the bat, you can go to: https://thompsonpatentlaw.com/cost/ and we have some unique information there that you won't find anywhere else.
+One of the most common questions I get is “how much does a patent cost?”
+Our simplest response to this question is that you can go to https://thompsonpatentlaw.com/cost/.
+We have some unique information there that you won't find anywhere else.

 This will give you some background as to what are the primary drivers of patent costs that no one else is talking about.

 “Can I get a patent on my idea?”

 Another question that I get frequently is, “Is my idea patentable?” or, “Can I get a patent on my idea?”

 That's a great question!
 I address this and other questions in my book Patent Offense: 7 Steps To A Safe, Secure Patent Portfolio.
 The first steps of my seven step process are all about answering the question “What if anything can I get a patent on?”

 It ultimately culminates in what I call a point of novelty.
 If you can identify a point of novelty you can get a patent on it.